Paradesi Jews: History of Madras (Chennai) Jews

-After Jacques (Jaime) de Paiva (Pavia)'s death in 1687, his wife Hieronima de Paiva fell in love with Elihu Yale, Governor of Madras and went to live with him, causing quite a scandal within Madras’ colonial society.
+After de Paiva's death in 1687, his wife Hieronima de Paiva fell in love with Elihu Yale, Governor of Madras, and went to live with him, causing quite a scandal within Madras' colonial society.
 Governor Elihu Yale later achieved fame when he gave a large donation to the University of New Haven in Connecticut, which was then named after him — the Yale University.
 Elihu Yale and Hieromima de Paiva had a son, who died in South Africa.

-In 1670, the Portuguese population in Madras numbered around 3000.
-Before his death he established ‘The Colony of Jewish Traders of Madraspatam’ with Antonio do Porto, Pedro Pereira and Fernando Mendes Henriques.
-This enabled more Portuguese Jews, from Leghorn, the Caribbean, London and Amsterdam to settle in Madras.
+In 1670, the Portuguese population in Madras numbered around 3,000.
+Before his death, de Paiva established 'The Colony of Jewish Traders of Madraspatam' with Antonio do Porto, Pedro Pereira, and Fernando Mendes Henriques.
+This enabled more Portuguese Jews from Leghorn, the Caribbean, London, and Amsterdam to settle in Madras.
 Coral Merchant Street was named after the Jews' business.

 Three Portuguese Jews were nominated to be aldermen of Madras Corporation.
-Three - Bartolomeo Rodrigues, Domingo do Porto and Alvaro da Fonseca - also founded the largest trading house in Madras.
+Three - Bartolomeo Rodrigues, Domingo do Porto, and Alvaro da Fonseca - also founded the largest trading house in Madras.
 The large tomb of Rodrigues, who died in Madras in 1692, became a landmark in Peddanaickenpet but was later destroyed.

 Samuel de Castro came to Madras from Curaçao in 1766 and Salomon Franco came from Leghorn.

 Isaac Sardo Abendana (1662–1709), who came from Holland, died in Madras.
 He was a close friend of Thomas Pitt and may have been responsible for the fortune that Pitt amassed.

 Portuguese Jews were used as diplomats by the East India Company to expand English trading.
 Avraham Navarro was the most prominent of these.

 In 1688, the famous Sephardi poet Daniel Levy de Barrios wrote a poem in Amsterdam, with historical and geographical meaning.
 His information was usually most precise and drawing upon him we may receive a panorama of Sephardi life in the seventeenth century.
 There were six Jewish communities — Nieves, London, Jamaica, fourth and fifth in two parts of Barbados, and the sixth in Madras-Patan.

-During the 18th and 19th centuries Yemenite Jews started coming to Madras via Cochin.
+During the 18th and 19th centuries, Yemenite Jews started coming to Madras via Cochin.
 They were very religious.
 Some came from Najran.
 They were Rabbis and jewelry-makers.

-From the 19th centuries Yemenite Jews and Portuguese Jews started intermarrying.
+From the 19th centuries, Yemenite Jews and Portuguese Jews started intermarrying.

 Paradesi synagogues and cemeteries

 The Paradesi Jews had built three Paradesi synagogues and cemeteries.

-In 1500 the first Madras Synagogue and cemeteries was built by the Amsterdam Sephardic community in Coral Merchant Street, George Town, Madras, which had a large presence of Portuguese Jews in the seventeenth and eighteenth centuries.
+In 1500, the first Madras Synagogue and cemeteries was built by the Amsterdam Sephardic community in Coral Merchant Street, George Town, Madras, which had a large presence of Portuguese Jews in the seventeenth and eighteenth centuries.
 Neither the synagogue nor the Jewish population remains today.

-In 1568 the first Cochin Paradesi Synagogue and cemetery was built in Cochin-Jew Street, adjacent to Mattancherry Palace, Cochin, now part of the Indian city of Ernakulam, on land given to them by the Raja of Kochi.
+In 1568, the first Cochin Paradesi Synagogue and cemetery was built in Cochin-Jew Street, adjacent to Mattancherry Palace, Cochin, now part of the Indian city of Ernakulam, on land given to them by the Raja of Kochi.